-This topic guides the user on how to:
+This Quick guides the user on how to:

-- Configure a SyncServer that still has its original factory configuration.

-- Read the status LEDs on the front panel.

-- Shut the SyncServer down correctly.
+- Mount and make the necessary connections to the SyncServer. - Configure a SyncServer that still has its original factory configuration. - Verify the operation of the SyncServer by reading the front panel status LEDs, and by monitoring the web user interface. - Shut the SyncServer down correctly.